Listen to the Interview

 But is there a risk of going too far?
 Slurs are one thing.
 Bad actors might be another.
 History is full of accomplished but unsavory and even brutal characters.

-Jason Blevins is a reporter for the Colorado Sun who’s covered the latest renaming efforts.
+Jason Blevins is a reporter for the Colorado Sun covering the latest renaming efforts.
 In a recent article, he quoted Andrew Cowell, a professor in CU Boulder’s linguistic department: “If this becomes about everyone who did bad things in history, we could end up with no names anywhere.”

-Blevins wrote that there’s a long list of bad actors with their names on Colorado’s peaks and valleys.
+Blevins wrote about the long list of bad actors with their names on Colorado’s peaks and valleys.
 Many white explorers of the 1800s were not kind to Native Americans.

-I talked to Blevins by phone for this story.
+I talked to Blevins by phone.
 Of the newly reformed state renaming commission, he said there’s a lot of interest in how they’ll handle a glut of new renaming requests.

 Ernest House, Jr. expressed hope that the name changes are more than symbolic.
 He noted that many place names honor figures from 200 years ago, while Ute history goes back thousands of years.
 In his view, statewide education on Native history and culture in Colorado will help foster relationships between Native and non-native people.